The DeFi Experience in Ledger Live

 That being said, DeFi comes with its own concerns – let’s have a look at those right now.

-DeFi is an inspiring, fast moving ecosystem that is constantly being driven forward by developers who see scope to improve the status quo, and use their technical know-how to make it happen.
+DeFi is an inspiring, fast-moving ecosystem that is constantly being driven forward by developers.
+These developers work by their own accord to improve systems with their technical know-how.
 But regular end users like you and I probably aren’t coding experts, and we can’t read complicated smart contract details when it’s given to us in raw form.

 That lack of understanding and transparency into transaction details is precisely what has opened new doors for hackers to exploit users.
 And of course, the ever-present question of private key storage looms large when we transact with DeFi platforms.